 Several new brain imaging techniques known as functional MRI (fMRI) and positive emission tomography (PET) are providing the medical profession with assistance in determining what state of consciousness a person suffering from severe brain damage is in.

 Retaining an experienced brain injury lawyer is an important step in obtaining adequate compensation for a severe brain injury.
 The New York personal injury attorneys at De Caro & Kaplen, LLP have frequently been called upon to represent individuals in various stages of consciousness and obtain proper compensation for this devastating brain trauma.

 Glasgow Coma Scale

 The Glasgow Coma Scale is perhaps the most widely used scale to gauge a person’s initial brain injury.
 It is frequently used to assess individuals who are unconscious or in a coma.
 It was developed in Glasgow, Scotland and has gained widespread acceptance.
-Many studies have shown that the lower the initial scale of a person, the poorer their long term prognosis is.
+Many studies have shown that the lower the initial score of a person, the poorer their long term prognosis.

 Eye Opening Response

 - Spontaneous–open with blinking at baseline (4 points)

 - To verbal stimuli, command, speech (3 points)

 - To pain only (not applied to face) (2 points)

 - Confused conversation, but able to answer questions (4 points)